by Brian Mahany

 Recently we have begun a lawsuit against Bank of America on behalf of a homeowner much like Wilson.
 Despite receiving the first two of three HAMP trial payments, with no reason given, the bank simply refused the third and continued with foreclosure.

 In Wilson’s case, she took her battle to the pavement.
 Wilson and approximately 80 other protestors showed up outside the home of Wells Fargo’s CFO, Tim Sloan.
 Wilson was arrested after going up Sloan’s driveway in her wheelchair to deliver her check that the bank had already refused to accept.
-A video is available from the website of the San Gabriel Valley Times.
+A video [no longer available] is available from the website of the San Gabriel Valley Times.

 If you have been the victim of forged documents, improperly denied modifications or other forms of predatory foreclosure practices, we’d like to hear your story.
 Currently we are seeking clients for possible class actions against Bank of America, Bank of New York and Wells Fargo.